 Trees in any location help to benefit the local community.
-Trees are such an important part of our everyday life and some of the main benefits are to our health and well being.
+Trees are such an important part of our everyday life and some of the main benefits are to our health and wellbeing.
 Trees are the main filters to change carbon dioxide into oxygen and they help to reduce stress and illness levels.
-Trees also help in climate change by absorbing some harmful gases, they reduce extreme temperatures and create community focal points providing amenity and aesthetic value to the local area.
+Trees also help in climate change by absorbing some harmful gases, they reduce extreme temperatures and create community focal points.
 Trees can even help to increase property values and change the aesthetic look of an area.
 They also help to provide habitats and homes for much of our wildlife.
+In autumn and winter the look of the tree will change and this can create fantastic leaf and floral displays, which mark the changing seasons for local communities.

-Enjoy feeding the waterfowl at the lake, but please help us control and look after the waterfowl by remembering:

-- If possible feed uncooked seeds or grain (but not rice) as these have the most nutritional value for waterfowl and importantly will not foul the water. - The other most suitable foods are: mixed corn and wheat (not bread) and purpose manufactured duck pellets. - Only feed as much food as the birds can eat at any one time.
+Enjoy feeding the waterfowl at the lake, but please help us control and look after the waterfowl by remembering: - If possible feed uncooked seeds or grain (but not rice) as these have the most nutritional value for waterfowl and importantly will not foul the water. - The other most suitable foods are: mixed corn and wheat (not bread) and purpose manufactured duck pellets. - Only feed as much food as the birds can eat at any one time.
 Uneaten food encourages rats and mice. - Dispose of all bags used to bring food to the park in the litterbins provided or take them home with you. - Waterfowl are wildlife, they are not domesticated and they do not depend on us to feed them. - Duck pellets and food can be bought from most local pet shops in Rugeley and elsewhere.
 For your own safety no swimming or fishing is allowed in the lake.